ShikuriTinebu/Breaker/README.md

 ## Inspiration
 My parents who always nagged me about too much time on the computer.
-As someone a modern teen who enjoys programming, staying away from the computer is a difficult task which comes with several drawbacks.
-That's why, I decided to create this program to help anyone who has similar problems.
+As someone a modern teen who enjoys programming, staying away from the computer is a difficult task despite knowing that its continuous usage comes with several drawbacks.
+That's why I decided to create this program to help anyone who has similar problems.